Not looking any better for IT jobs

 Janco Associates, which tracks the IT job market (as opposed to the technology employment field generally) provided a press release today with a retrospective survey of IT job growth across 2013.
 On the whole, the field added 74,900 jobs for the year, with a scant 3,200 positions added in December.
 Despite a midyear bump, hiring remains down overall, with almost 5,000 jobs shed in September and almost no hiring at all taking place in November.

-Janco forecasts that there may be an improved job outlook for IT Pros by the third quarter of 2025
+Janco forecasts that there will be a high demand for IT Pros in the CY 2025

 Updated with the latest forecast - Read on...